-Fair compensation - what Zopa needs to do to put things right for Mr W
+Fair compensation - what Zopa needs to do to put things right for Mr S

-Having considered everything, I think it is fair and reasonable for Zopa to put things right for Mr W in the following way:
+Having considered everything, I think it is fair and reasonable for Zopa to put things right for Mr S in the following way:

-- refund all the interest, fees and charges Mr W paid on his loan; - add interest at 8% per year simple on any refunded interest, fees, and charges from the date they were paid by Mr W to the date of settlement; - remove any adverse information recorded on Mr W's credit file as a result of this loan.
+- refund all the interest, fees and charges Mr S paid on his loan; - add interest at 8% per year simple on any refunded interest, fees, and charges from the date they were paid by Mr S to the date the complaint is settled†; - remove any adverse information recorded on Mr S' credit file as a result of this loan.

 † HM Revenue & Customs requires Zopa to take off tax from this interest.
-Zopa must give Mr W a certificate showing how much tax it has taken off if he asks for one.
+Zopa must give Mr S a certificate showing how much tax it has taken off if he asks for one.